We offer a comprehensive benefits plan to all residents, including health, dental, life insurance and paid leave.

 A living allowance is included in each resident/fellow's annual salary to defray the costs of meals, travel, parking, and other work-related expenses.

-All residents/fellows receive a faculty appointment as a Medical or Dental Resident/ Fellow that enables them to use all gym, library, computing and University facilities.
+All residents/fellows receive an appointment as a medical or dental resident/fellow that enables them to use all gym, library, computing and University facilities.
 In addition, residents/fellows may avail themselves of the UB Employee Assistance Program, a confidential assessment and referral service.

 As part of orientation, Advanced Trauma Life Support (ATLS), Pediatric Advanced Life Support (PALS) and Neonatal Resuscitation Program (NRP) certifications are provided for residents in programs that require specialty certification.
-Reimbursement for certification in Basic Life Support (BLS) and Advanced Life Support (ACLS) is provided for incoming residents and fellows, but must be requested by August 31st of each year.
+Basic Life Support (BLS) is mandatory for all residents and fellows; reimbursement is not offered for BLS.
+Reimbursement for certification in Advanced Life Support (ACLS) is provided for incoming residents and fellows whose programs require the training, but must be requested by Dec.
+31 of each year.

 Details related to required certifications and reimbursement can be found on the Office of Graduate Medical Education webpage.